YuzukiTsuru/World.JS/docs/README.md

 <p align="center"><img src="https://github.com/YuzukiTsuru/World.JS/workflows/CMake/badge.svg">    <img src="https://ci.appveyor.com/api/projects/status/6vbge2p0q0mdshtc?svg=true"></p>

-### About World.JS
+## About World.JS

 World.JS is A JavaScript Wrapper for World Vocoder Powered by Emscripten.

-You can use World Vocoder in your Browser,Node or Electron app and many more.
+You can use World Vocoder in your Browser, Node, Electron app and many more like normal JavaScript.

-####  About Emscripten
+##  About Emscripten
 Emscripten is a toolchain for compiling to asm.js and WebAssembly, built using LLVM, that lets you run C and C++ on the web at near-native speed without plugins.
 - Fast as near-native speed.
 - Easy to use.
 - Powerful

-#### About World
+## About World

 Morise's World Vocoder is a fast and high-quality vocoder.
 World Vocoder parameterizes speech into three components: